Netflix/falcor/documentation/router.md

 "titlesById[{integers}]['rating', 'userRating']
 ~~~

 Note that many of these routes are personalized for the current user.
 For example two different Netflix users will likely see completely different personalized recommendations in the their list of genres.
 This means that the first four routes must all have access to the current user's ID.
 The "rating" and "userRating" fields are also specific to the current user's ID.
 The "rating" field is the algorithmically-predicted rating for the user based on the user's previous viewing history and user-specified ratings.
 The "userRating" field is the user–specified rating for the title.

 Both the recommendation service and the rating service accept a user ID.
-In the absence of a user ID, both services fall band to providing generic recommendations and ratings.
-However without a user ID it is not  possible to set a userRating with the RecommendationsService.
+In the absence of a user ID, both services fallback to providing generic recommendations and ratings.
+However it is not possible to set a userRating without a user ID.

 In order to give the Router the ability to access user–specific information we will create a Router class which accepts the current user ID as a parameter.